LifeJiggy/Solidify/README.md

 ## ⚠️ Disclaimer

-SoliGuard is a security research and educational tool.
+Solidify is a security research and educational tool.
 All exploit generation features are intended for use within **authorized scope only** — on contracts you own, have written, or have explicit permission to test.
-The TCP team assumes no liability for misuse.
+The  team assumes no liability for misuse.

 ---